 You can also polish your sterling silver jewellery even when there are no signs of tarnish to keep your pieces looking as sparkly as possible.

-Silver polishing cloths can be purchased inexpensively in many places online.
-We have decided to stock our favourite sterling silver polishing cloth made by Town Talk.
+We stock our favourite sterling silver polishing cloth made by Town Talk.
 Click here to purchase.

 “Will your rings turn my fingers green?”